douglascayers/sfdc-preserve-chatter-files-on-merge/README.md

-# Share Chatter Files to Master Record on Merge
+# Preserve Chatter Files on Account, Contact, or Lead Merge

 Simple Account, Contact, and Lead triggers that move Chatter Files to master record upon being merged.